BrunaHelua/projeto-mestrado-IFGW-HEP/README.md

 * **Language:** Python 3.8+
 * **Key Libraries:**
     * `NumPy`: For numerical operations and handling of arrays.
-    * `SciPy`: For scientific computing, including integration and optimization.
     * `math`: For mathematical symbols and operations.
     * `cmath`: For complex numbers and operations.
-    * `pandas`: For data manipulation and analysis (if applicable).
     * `typing`: For different types of data, especially `key`:`value` types.